eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 2. Resize once 2/3 of space is reached

 Python only allows 2/3 of an array to be filled with items.
 This is to keep the hash table array sparse and therefore to reduce collisions.

+The array is resized once the space is reached.
+Resizing involves:

+Growth rate is:

 ###  Representing dictionaries